Seeing Stars: Final Resting Places of the Stars

 It may be the inescapable commercialization, the uneven mix of religion and nationalism, or the questionable juxtaposition of different kinds of art (where else would you see a statue of a young woman baring her breasts just a few yards away from a statue of Jesus welcoming children?)...
 Or maybe there is just something inherently outlandish about the idea of turning a graveyard into a tourist attraction.

-[This is the last page of a four page article.
+[This is the last page of a five page article.
 Click here to go to the first page.]

 Hours: Open daily: 9 AM - 5 PM.